'Time for this to end': Trump team asks for acquittal at impeachment trial

-WASHINGTON (Reuters) - President Donald Trump’s lawyers wrapped up their arguments in his impeachment trial on Tuesday with a plea for the Senate to acquit him, and also sought to marginalize former national security adviser John Bolton’s explosive allegations about Trump’s conduct as “inadmissible” in the proceedings.
+WASHINGTON (Reuters) - Saying “it is time for this to end,” President Donald Trump’s legal team appealed to the U.S. Senate on Tuesday to acquit him in his impeachment trial and sought to marginalize former national security adviser John Bolton’s explosive allegations about Trump’s conduct.

+Trump’s lawyers wrapped up their third and final day of opening arguments, with the crucial question of calling trial witnesses including Bolton still unresolved in a Senate controlled by the president’s fellow Republicans and almost certain to vote to keep him in office as he seeks re-election on Nov.
+3.

 “The election is only months away.
 The American people are entitled to choose their president.
 Overturning past elections and massively interfering with the upcoming one would cause serious and lasting damage to the people of the United States and to our great country.
 The Senate cannot allow this to happen,” White House Counsel Pat Cipollone told the Senate.